Azure/azure-stream-analytics/Application Examples/README.md

     .\CreateJob.ps1 -job ClickStream-Filter -subscriptionid <subscription-id> -eventsPerMinute 11
     ```

-    * Your subscription id can be found in the Azure dashboard.
+    * Subscription id can be found in the Azure dashboard.
     * `eventsPerMinute` is the input rate for generated data.
 In this case, the input source generates 11 events per minute.

 5. Once it's done, open your browser and sign in to Azure portal.
-You see an Azure Resource Group named **ClickStreamJob1-rg-\*** is created.
+You see an Azure Resource Group named **ClickStream-Filter-rg-\*** is created.
 It has five resources:

     | Resource Type | Name | Description |
     | ------------ | --------------------------------------------- | -------------------------------- |